subtchallenge/subt_resources/1-Software.md

 ### [Occupancy Homogeneous Map (ohm)](https://github.com/csiro-robotics/ohm)

-GPU accelerated occupancy and voxel mapping with heightmap generation for high rate lidar.
-Supports both OpenCL and/or CUDA for generating probabilistic occupancy maps with extended models such as normal distribution tarnsforms.
+GPU accelerated occupancy and voxel mapping with heightmap generation for high rate lidar by Team CSIRO Data61.
+Supports both OpenCL and/or CUDA for generating probabilistic occupancy maps with extended models such as normal distribution transforms.
 Additional modules support generation of single or multi-layer heightmaps with virtual surface generation for negative obstacle avoidance.

 Tags: `perception 📷`